swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 echo “Hello, world” > test.txt
 ```

 2. Use scp to copy this sample test file into the home directory of your remote machine/ instance, by running the following command on your local machine.
 ```bash
 scp -i path/to/key.pem path/to/test.txt ubuntu@<ip-address>:/home/ubuntu/
 ```

-If you are using windows command prompt and have the PuTTY suite of utilities installed, run the following cols
+If you are using windows command prompt and have the PuTTY suite of utilities installed, run the following command
-mmand
 ```bash
 pscp -P 22 -i path/to/key.ppk path/	to/test.txt ubuntu@<ip-address>:/home/ubuntu/
 ```